deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 <!---For t=1,2,3, ... we compute the best accumulated likelihood we can get conditioned on that we are at state sk at time k. --->

 The high-level idea is as follows.
-Suppose we know the most likely path to get to state sk (0,1,2,3) at time k and the the corresponding sum of Lk for k = 1 to K that gets to sk.
-Given this, we can compute the most likely path to get to state sk+1 (0,1,2,3) at time k+1 as follows.
-We take max{s0,s1,s2,s3} (Accumulated likelihood at sk at time t + additional likelihood due to the transition from sk to sk+1).
+Suppose we know the most likely path to get to state sk (0,1,2,3) at time k and the the corresponding sum of Lk for k = 1 to K. Given this, we can compute the most likely path to get to state sk+1 (0,1,2,3) at time k+1 as follows.
+We take max{sk in s0,s1,s2,s3} (Accumulated likelihood at sk at time t + likelihood due to the transition from sk to sk+1).
 We record the path (input) as well as the updated likelihood sum.
 After going through this process until k reaches K, we find max of sK and the path ...